-For more than three hundred and fifty years Friends have acted upon shared concerns.
-As they felt called to specific forms of witness, they tested them in community and affirmed them through minutes.
-Many specific forms of the testimonies, such as refusing to give "hat honor" by lifting one's hat to people of rank, are concerns through practices that historically have been distinctive and definitive.not so relevant today; yet the principle behind them - equality before God - remains sound.
+For more than three hundred and fifty years Friends have acted upon shared concerns through practices that historically have been distinctive and definitive.
 While the specifics of Friends' practice have varied as times have changed, Friends today continue to have concerns and beliefs similar to those of past generations.
 The word testimonies is used to refer to this common set of deeply held, historically rooted attitudes and modes of living in the world.